 Noise can affect sleep for better or worse.
 White noise machines that emit just that — consistent noise — fall squarely in the “better” category.
 Constant white noise, like the kind produced by a white noise machine, has been shown to improve sleep quality because it helps mask sudden bursts of noise that may help some people more easily fall and stay asleep.

 “White noise machine” is a blanket term that consists of basic machines that do the bare minimum (that is, emit white noise at varying volumes) to high-end pieces of tech that feature lights, automations and more.
-We tested eight top-rated machines, aiming for devices with a variety of sound options and great volume control for heavy and light sleepers alike.
-After two months, two stood above the rest:
+We tested 12 top-rated white noise machines (and four white noise apps), aiming for solutions with a variety of sound options and great volume control for heavy and light sleepers alike.
+After several months, four stood above the rest:

 If you’re looking for a plethora of sounds to soothe you into sleep, the Sound+Sleep Mini will fit the bill with more than 48 tracks across 12 categories that range from the standard (white and pink noise) to the environmental (rain or ocean).

-Speaking of mundanity, some sound machines, like the SoundSpa Portable and the Hatch Rest, have somewhat short soundtracks where you can recognize where the loop restarts.
-Sometimes, heating that tiny glitch hearing when a soundscape has restarted made it more difficult for us to relax.
+Speaking of mundanity, some sound machines, such as the SoundSpa Portable and the Hatch Restore, have somewhat short soundtracks where you can recognize where the loop restarts.
+Sometimes hearing that tiny glitch when a soundscape has restarted made it more difficult for us to relax.
 With the Sound+Sleep Mini, we never recognized those repeats.

 The sound quality is decent.
 The Mini is more than capable of reaching high and low notes, which greatly helped our immersion once we closed our eyes and listened to each track.
 It handled the tracks better than most of the others we tested, and there wasn’t a tinny quality to the sound, even when the pitches rose.
 Still, the Hatch Restore, which is nearly double the price, bested the Sound+Sleep Mini in this regard.
 The sound it puts out has more depth, and is produced with a much higher level of clarity, whereas the Sound+Sleep Mini is less crisp overall.

-The Sound+Sleep Mini, as the name may suggest, is a compact device, with an asymmetrical teardrop shape and a flat top, upon which the speaker resides.
+The Sound+Sleep Mini, as the name may suggest, is a compact device, with an asymmetrical teardrop shape and a flat top upon which the speaker resides.
 Like most of the sound machines we tested, it’s a cinch to set up.
-All you have to do is plug the included power cable into the bottom of the Mini and then plug that into the wall.
+All you have to do is plug the included power cable into the bottom of the Mini, then plug that into the wall.
 Alternatively, you can insert 4 AA batteries beneath a bottom panel.

 And while its maximum volume is a smidge lower than that of the Sound+Sleep Mini, the volume control is even more precise with 100 levels of volume to choose from, which is easily adjusted in the app or on the side of the device.